cuustard/uni/SCC.121.md

 ### Logical Reasoning

-- An Argument is a squence of propositions that end with a conclusion.
+- An Argument is a sequence of propositions that end with a conclusion.
     - The argument is VALID if, given that the premises are true, then the conclusion is true.
-- A Premise is the basis on which we esablish the conclusion.
+- A Premise is the basis on which we establish the conclusion.
-- A Conclusion is a claim that we try to esablish as true.
+- A Conclusion is a claim that we try to establish as true.

 Written in the form: